Leo02016/HeroCon/README.md

-### Demo Code for paper "Contrastive Learning with Complex heterogeneity" accepted by KDD 2022.
+### Demo Code for the paper "Contrastive Learning with Complex heterogeneity" accepted by KDD 2022.

 ### Dependencies
 * PyTorch